Congregational Christian Church of Samoa: Formation into the CCCS/EFKS

 In the latter half of the 20th century, the Samoan Islands experienced a renewed sense of national identity and confidence, both politically and spiritually.
-The Kingdom of Manu'a was now under the United States of American administration and known as American Samoa, while the western islands—Savai'i, Upolu, Apolima, and Manono—were administered by New Zealand as Western Samoa.
+The Kingdom of Manu'a had since become part of American Samoa, while the western islands of Savai'i, Upolu, Apolima, and Manono were administered by New Zealand as Western Samoa.
 A significant milestone was reached in 1962, when Western Samoa gained independence from New Zealand, ushering in a new era of political sovereignty and paving the way for the autonomy of local churches, particularly those affiliated with the London Missionary Society and the Methodist Church.

 That same year, the Samoan Church achieved independence from the London Missionary Society.
 At its inaugural General Assembly in 1962, the Church formally adopted the name Ekalesia Fa‘apotopotoga Kerisiano Samoa (EFKS), translated in English as the Congregational Christian Church of Samoa (CCCS).

 Following its withdrawal, the London Missionary Society entrusted the oversight of its mission outposts in Tokelau, Tuvalu, Kiribati, Niue, and Papua New Guinea to the Congregational Christian Church of Samoa (CCCS), recognising the Church’s capacity to provide spiritual leadership and administrative guidance across these Pacific communities.

 The transition was marked by close collaboration between LMS representatives and Samoan church leaders, who worked together to draft a Constitution and prepare the Church for self-governance.
 This historic moment signified not only ecclesiastical independence but also the affirmation of Samoan leadership and theological identity within the global Christian community.